bioidiap/bob.bio.face_ongoing/doc/baselines/facenet.rst

 *****

 This section presents the results for verification and search protocols.
-Check `here <https://www.idiap.ch/software/bob/docs/bob/bob.db.ijba/stable/index.html>`_ for more details.
+Check this `link <https://www.idiap.ch/software/bob/docs/bob/bob.db.ijba/stable/index.html>`_ for more details.

 Verification protocols